ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-I (Joe) always say yes to these messages when I'm connecting to a new server for
+I (Edwin) always say yes to these messages when I'm connecting to a new server for
 the first time; it's expected to get this message in that case.
 If you get this
 message when you're connecting to a server you connect to _often_, it could mean
 someone is trying to listen in on or control the connection.
 This answer is a
 decent description of what's going on: [Ben Voigt's
 answer](https://superuser.com/questions/421074/ssh-the-authenticity-of-host-host-cant-be-established/421084#421084)

-So type `yes` and press enter, then type the password for your TritonLink user account; the whole interaction
+So type `yes` and press enter, then type the password for your TritonLink user account.

+**Important Note:** When you type in your password, you won't see any visual feedback
+that you're typing but don't worry, you're typing it in!
+When you've finished typing your
+password, then press enter.

-should look something like this once you give the password and are logged in:
+The whole interaction should look something like this once you give the password and are logged in:

 ```
 # On your client